Montana Court Records

 What is Montana Tort Law?

-Typically. the tort law in the U.S. States guides the legal processes of filing injury claims and receiving compensation in the state courts, including the court with jurisdiction, the statute of limitations, liability of defendants, and restrictions or caps to damages recoverable by plaintiffs.
+U.S. tort laws guide the legal processes of filing injury claims and receiving compensation in the state courts, including the court with jurisdiction, the statute of limitations, liability of defendants, and restrictions or caps to damages recoverable by plaintiffs.
 The tort law in the State of Montana is no different and is outlined in the Montana Code.
 The law describing the civil liability, remedies, and limitations of tort claims is Title 27, MCA.
 Also, the Rules of Civil Procedure and specific court rules oversee the execution of judicial proceedings.

 What Kinds of Cases are Covered by Tort Law in Montana?

-In Montana, tort claims can be filed because of a deliberate, careless, or strict liability action that caused personal injury or property damage.
-These types of claims include:
+In Montana, tort claims may be filed because of a deliberate, careless, or strict liability action that caused personal injury or property damage.
+These types of claims typically include:

 - Wrongful death